-Visual examination of the exterior of the vehicle for:
+Visual examination of the machine for:

-- 1. Damage (dents and scratches, wheel rims etc). - 2.
-Defects (wires hanging down, exhaust loose, plastic under trays not secure). - 3.
-Leaks (fluids under the vehicle, what are they, you may not want to touch them).
-If the vehicle has been started be aware the air conditioning unit will release water.
-Can you see the brake calipers; is there fluid on them?
+- 1. Damage (Dents and scratches, wheel rims etc) Where did it happen? - 2.
+Defects (wires hanging down, exhaust loose, fairing plastic insecure) - Leaks (fluids under the machine, what are they, you may not want to touch them.
+You can see the brake calipers, is there fluid on them) - Luggage and straps (is the luggage secure, are the straps fouling any moving parts)